NowellPhelps/NowellPhelps.github.io/README.md

 I'm broadly interested in using data-driven modelling to inform effective policies and interventions.
 Specifically, I'm currently interested in modelling the effects of climate changes and shocks on population health, using tools from complexity science and Bayesian statistics.
 Beyond academics, I'm an avid cyclist, climber, and reader.

-STUFF\
-Here's my CV\
-Here's my master's dissertation\
-Here's my third year dissertation on the thermohaline circulation\
-The benefits to children and adolescnets of growing up in cities are decreasing.
-Read about it here\
-I made a scratch game ten years ago\
-Here's some visualisations of social networks\
-Here's some visualisations of the obesity epidemic!
-(It's bad)\
-Here's an interactive simulation of climate risks, people, and effects on population health\